efensive4n6/RaInMan/README.md

 # RaInMan

-RaInMan (Rapid Incident Management) is a collection of scripts to streamline processes that I usually use during forensics, and incident response.
+RaInMan (Rapid Incident Management) is a collection of scripts, and applications I've created over time in order to streamline processes that I usually use during forensics, and incident response.
+Think of these tools as more of a time management "get to the point" type of utility.